-- 2. Try some of our top tips in this booklet to help your milk flow. - 5.
-If you can't feel a change, position your thumb and index finger roughly 2cm back from the nipple. - Place your thumb and index finger on either side of your nipple in a C shape. - 6.
-Gently compress, release, repeat again and again.
+- Place your thumb and index finger on either side of your nipple in a C shape. - Gently compress, release, repeat again and again.
 This shouldn't hurt.
 Avoid sliding your fingers.
-You should start to see a tiny bead of colostrum.
+You should start to see a tiny bead of colostrum. - 9.
+Remember, it can take up to a minute for any milk to appear so be patient.